OpenNebula/website/content/software/release_information/release_notes_70/compatibility.md

 |----------|-------------------|---------------|
 | type     | vm,vr             |  vm           |

+## Cloud Cluster Provisioning

+- This version removes the legacy provisioning component, incorporating internal code changes that lay the groundwork for a complete rewrite.
+The fully redesigned provisioning system, featuring enhanced support for additional providers, will be released in a subsequent maintenance update.

 ## Resize Operation

 The enforcement parameter was deprecated to ensure NUMA consistency for the VM during a resize.
 Instead, it has been reinstated to control capacity attributes, such as memory and CPU.